vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 Market state is `active`.
 1. Parties place orders so that a [price monitoring auction is triggered](0032-PRIM-price_monitoring.md).
 Market state is `suspended`.
-1. Price monitoring auction ends and the market is in continous trading again.
+1. Price monitoring auction ends and the market is in continuous trading again.
 The market state is `active`.
 1. Parties cancel orders so that there is no "best static bid" on the order book.
 The market enters [liquidity monitoring auction](0035-LIQM-liquidity_monitoring.md).